-I am going to dedicate at least a paragraph to that excursion now, as it was something I had never experienced before, but I hope I get the chance to experience it again when I am more prepared.
+I am going to dedicate at least a paragraph to that excursion now, as it was something I had never experienced before, but I hope I get the chance to again when I am more prepared.
 Our first morning upon arriving in Kribi (Saturday Dec 24, Christmas Eve), we woke up around 6:30, had breakfast and then left with the tour guide on a long and hot road to the river.
 I wasn’t expecting to need long pants when I was in Kribi, and I wanted to pack light because I could only carry one backpack on the motorcycle, so I didn’t pack anything even close to appropriate for trekking through the rainforest.
 But that’s pretty much what we did.
 The mosquito bites will heal, but thankfully this blog post (and the memories hopefully) will last a lifetime.
 When we got to the river, we boarded a Pirogue (which is basically a dug out canoe, but if you want you can check out the Wikipedia article which is interesting).
 Sadly, we didn’t see any monkeys as I was told we might, but I don’t think we got up early enough.
-We rowed for about 45 minutes and eventually pulled over to the riverbank, walked a short distance, and were greeted by one of the people living in the community there.
+We rowed for about 45 minutes, and eventually pulled over to the riverbank, walked a short distance, and were greeted by one of the people living in the community there.
 Go ahead and picture something directly out of a social anthropology textbook, it was pretty much that.
 Our guide brought out the gifts that we had given him the money to purchase, and distributed the cigarettes and other comforts to the people there, as is custom.
 Something I realized upon coming here is that it is very important to always be prepared to be generous.
 We must recognize that we have the means to do so, and it is our obligation if we want to build a relationship that is built on a base where we can consider ourselves equal in our humanity.
 I hope that makes sense, it is difficult to phrase, but very important here.
-My skin colour signifies my wealth especially, and also denotes that I am not from here.
-Always on the street I am called out to by…really anyone as la blanche!
+My skin colour signifies wealth, and also denotes that I am not from here.
+Almost every time I go to the market, I am called out to by…really anyone as la blanche!
 That is just the way things are here, and it does not bother me too much if I focus on how it gives me a better glimpse into the minds of the people here.
 That ultimately makes it easier for me to adapt if I have a better idea of what’s going on inside people’s heads.
 Anyway, to continue on with the story of my Christmas, we greeted the people in their cooking hut.
-They were cooking chicken feet and gave us a liquefied version of a fruit that we had tried earlier to taste.
+They were cooking chicken feet and gave us a liquefied version of manyok that we had tried earlier to taste.
 After meeting them, we went to the campfire area and met the son of the Chef, and his friend.
-I sat with the son of the chef for a while which was pretty cool, and I used as much French as I could muster and eventually he taught me how to play one of his traditional songs on a hand made drum.
+I sat with the son of the chef for a while which was pretty cool, and I used as much French as I could muster and eventually he taught me how to play one of his traditional songs on a hand-made drum.
 I practiced that song with the son of the family we were staying with for practically the rest of my time in Kribi.
 I wish I had pictures.
-I was speaking with Robin about this later and she joked that she felt like I was making this whole thing up.
-After our visit we got back on the Pirogue and rowed back to the main road.
+I was speaking with Robin about this later, and she joked that she felt like I was making this whole thing up.
+After our visit we got back on the Pirogue, and rowed back to the main road.
 I rowed for about half of that time.
-When we got back to shore, we pulled out of the shrimp from the trap (fun fact: Kribi is known to have the best seafood in all of Cameroon), and started the long hot walk back to the house.
+When we got back to shore, we pulled out some shrimp from the trap (fun fact: Kribi is known to have the best seafood in all of Cameroon), and started the long hot walk back to the house.